paulinho-16/MEIC-FSI/LOGBOOK11.md

 - The first step is to prepare the configuration file.
 Start by copying it into the current directory, using the command:
 `cp /usr/lib/ssl/openssl.cnf ./openssl.cnf`

-Then, we must the directories declared in the section [CA_default], and uncomment the *unique_subject* line to allow creation of certifications with the same subject.
+Then, we must the directories declared in the section [CA_default], and uncomment the *unique_subject* line to allow the creation of certifications with the same subject.
 For this, we use the following commands:

 ```bash
 mkdir ./demoCA